-Council's Asset Management Plans influence the allocation of resources for Council to provide services and infrastructure in a sustainable manner to the community.
-The Draft Asset Management Plans 2025-2034 were endorsed at the 21 May 2024 Council Meeting for community consultation.
+Council's Asset Management Plans influence the allocation of resources in order for Council to provide services and infrastructure in a sustainable manner to the community.

+It is recommended that Council endorse the attached Asset Management Plans 2025-2034 following community consultation.